 I ran some tests on a 1N4148 diode with a reverse voltage of 10V.
 At low light levels (below 10 lux) the resistance was 10 GΩ, and at my normal bench light level (1,200 lux) this fell to 2.5 GΩ.
 When the light level was increased to 18,000 lux, resistance fell to 670 MΩ.
 By way of comparison, autumn direct sunlight (in Australia) measured over 80,000 lux at 2pm on the day I ran the tests.
 Philips/ NXP rate the BAS45A leakage current at light levels of 100 lux or less.

 An active diode uses an opamp to effectively remove the diode offset.
 However, unless care is taken, the circuit has an undesirable characteristic, in that the opamp used will swing to the negative supply rail when the input voltage is lower than the stored voltage on the capacitor.
 This has two undesirable effects.
-Firstly, it means that the opamp must swing for a minimum of half the total supply voltage before it can do anything (like recharge the holding capacitor, and this seriously limits the high frequency response.
+Firstly, it means that the opamp must swing for a minimum of half the total supply voltage before it can do anything (such as recharge the holding capacitor), and this seriously limits the high frequency response.

 Secondly, it means that the diode has a much higher than necessary reverse voltage, which increases the leakage current.
 It might not be very much, but we are generally looking for the lowest leakage possible so the hold-up time can be extended.
 High leakage anywhere means that hold-up time is reduced dramatically.
 In many cases, it's necessary to use a smaller capacitor than might be imagined, especially if very fast transients need to be captured.
 The following circuit assumes ±15V supplies.